M-R-VulcaN/Tello_swarm/README.md

 # Tello_swarm
 Tello Non-EDU swarm using wifi adapters.
 DJI Tello drone python interface using the official [Tello SDK](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf).
-This library was modified in order to do the swarm using Tello (Non-EDU).
 The swarm achived by using multiple wifi adapters in order to connect to each Drone`s network.

 ## Requirements